quantaphp/container/README.md

 $consumer = function (ContainerInterface $container) {

-    // check whether an entry is associated with the identifier 'some.service'.
+    // Check whether an 'some.service' entry is defined in the container.
     $container->has('some.service');

-    // retrieve the value of the entry associated with the identifier 'some.service'.
+    // Retrieve the value of the 'some.service' entry.
-    // we don't care how this value is built.
     $service = $container->get('some.service');

 }
 ```

 Defining container entries and the way their values are built depends on the implementation.
-It usually involves configuration files, service providers, auto wiring algorithms and other complex mechanism.
+It usually involves configuration files, service providers, auto wiring algorithms and other complex mechanisms.

 The class `Quanta\Container` is a [Psr-11](https://www.php-fig.org/psr/psr-11/) implementation built around the idea defining the entries and providing their values are two separate concerns.
 It aims to be the tiniest possible layer around a map of factories: